 We as students have a voice, and instead of complaining to each other how about we complain to the people who can actually do something about it.

 — Kaden Gaylord, Dunbar junior and Member of FCPS Superintendent's Student Council

 “We want to hear from you all what you like and what you don’t like,” said Coker.
 “If Dunbar is having consistency problems or a food is too soggy, those are things we can fix.”

 With Nutrislice feedback, students can have a direct hand in what foods they are served.
-Since the FCPS Child Nutrition staff has no other way of receiving feedback and want to make sure students will eat the food, this feedback is highly important and will be significantly utilized according to Coker.
+Since the FCPS Child Nutrition staff has no other way of receiving feedback and wants to make sure students will eat the food, this feedback is highly important and will be significantly utilized according to Coker.

-FCPS Child Nutrition has been trying to promote this app with students, and has recently met with the Fayette County Superintendent’s Student Voice Team to introduce them to Nutrislice and how meals are planned.
+FCPS Child Nutrition has been trying to promote this app with students and has recently met with the Fayette County Superintendent’s Student Voice Team to introduce them to Nutrislice and how meals are planned.

 “We as students have a voice and instead of complaining to each other how about we complain to the people who can actually do something about it,” said Dunbar junior Kaden Gaylord, a member of the Superintendent’s Student Voice Team.

 Although FCPS Child Nutrition has made significant progressive changes in the county such as the increase in CEP schools and the move toward “cleaner” foods, Coker said that they intend to continue making positive impacts–one decision at a time.